openstack-archive/fuel-plugin-6wind-virtual-accelerator/README.md

 User Guide
 ----------
     As first step clone this repository.

-    This version of the Fuel Virtual Accelerator plugin is designed to embed the 6WIND software internally.
-    In particular the virtual accelerator packages have to be put in the repositories/{distrib}/ folder and the 6WIND openstack-app-note archive in puppet/modules/virtual_accelerator/files/.

     When this step is done, the plugin can be correctly built with the following
     command:
     fpb --build fuel-plugin-6wind-virtual-accelerator